shubh24/shubh24.github.com/_posts/2017-08-12-Indiahacks ML Hackathon -- Predict the number of lanes [LIVE BLOG].md

 **August 13, 04:21** I would like to believe i've optimized my xgboost hyperparameters over the past hour, manually though.
 Just the tuning has pushed me up to 9th place.
 Going for a short nap now, want to be energized for the last stretch :)

 **August 13, 05:49** Good morning!
 Damn, i'm back at 13th now.

+**August 13 06:27** Looking into feature engineering again, had missed out on some variants of "Lane Road Ratio", gave me a boost to 8th place :)